This article has links to products and services we love, which we may make commission from.

 Why Camp Along the North Coast 500?

-As hotels, hostels and B&Bs book out fast on the NC500, camping is the ideal form of accommodation for those who are booking in a hurry.
+As hotels, hostels, and B&Bs book out fast on the NC500, camping is ideal for those booking at the last minute (ish).

 If you prefer to book self-contained apartments, here’s our guide.

-Plus, North Coast 500 camping is economical, for the most budget-friendly option adheres to Scotland’s wild camping rules.
+North Coast 500 camping is one of the most budget-friendly ways to experience the Highlands.

-Of late, locals have not been so welcoming to wild campers so please be considerate to those who live in the Highlands.
+Lately, locals have not been so welcoming to wild campers, so please be considerate to those who live in the Highlands.

 North Coast 500 Campsites